Alnmouth History Project

-The collection comprises 464 catalogued items including books, photographs, manuscripts, maps, drawings, typescripts, and other documentary materials.
-These span a wide range of subjects relating to the history, geography, and community life of Alnmouth and its surroundings.
+The archive currently comprises 467 catalogued items across 2 collections, including books, photographs, manuscripts, maps, drawings, typescripts, and other documentary materials.

 Material types: 12